kubernetes/enhancements/keps/sig-scheduling/5598-opportunistic-batching/README.md

  * DynamicResources: For now we mark a pod unsignable if it has dynamic resource claims.
 We should improve this in the future, since most DRA claims are node specific and we should be able to determine this with a little effort.
 We will attempt to pull forward at least some integration of simple DRA claims with batching into this version as well.
  * ImageLocality: We use the canonicalized image names from the Volumes as the signature.
- * InterPodAffinity: If either the PodAffinity or PodAntiAffinity fields are set, the pod is marked unsignable, otherwise an empty signature.
+ * InterPodAffinity: If either the PodAffinity or PodAntiAffinity fields are set, the pod is marked unsignable, otherwise we need to include the pod labels in the signature.
  * NodeAffinity: We use the NodeAffinity and NodeSelector fields, plus any defaults set in configuration as the signature.
  * NodeName: We use the NodeName field as the signature.
  * NodePorts: We use the results from util.GetHostPorts(pod) as the signature.